mongodb-developer/WhatsCooking/README.md

 <img src="CookingDemo.gif" width="450"  />
 </div>

-<p> Atlas Search is powered by Apache Lucene and supports the most popular Atlas Search features from autocomplete to custom scoring.
-By building out What's Cooking, you'll learn all sorts of ways MongoDB allows you to build complex, fine-grained full-text searches <em>SIMPLY</em> on your Atlas data using Apache Lucene.</p>
+<p> What's Cooking implements many Atlas Search features from autocomplete to custom function scoring.
+By building out What's Cooking, you'll learn all sorts of ways MongoDB allows you to build complex, fine-grained full-text searches on your Atlas data.</p>

 **No additional servers or software needed.
 No need to keep data in sync.
 Everything is done in MongoDB Atlas.**